m-laprise/llamaparty/step_by_step_resources.md

 There are two main APIs: an upstream `Trainer` to train or fine-tune PyTorch models and a downstream `pipeline()` for inference.
 This is modular so different frameworks (PyTorch or other) can be used for training and inference, and we can easily switch the model, parameter, or pre-processing that we are using.

 # Fine-tuning or Low-Rank Adaptation (LoRA)

+When do I need to fine-tune?

+* When using state-of-the-art commercial models (for instance, GPT-4 or Anthropic's Claude), a lot of tasks can be achieved either zero-shot or using in-context learning (providing a few examples in the prompt), with carefully crafted prompts.
+  * In addition, some commercial models may only be available for inference through an API, without access to the weights, in which case it may be impossible to fine-tune it locally.
+* Open-source models, on average at this moment, do not perform as well on as large a variety of tasks "out of the box."
+It is often advantageous to fine-tune them for the specific domain or task you are considering.
+  * Open-source models are open, so it is generally possible to access the pre-trained weights for purposes of further training.
+* Ultimately, you need to try it and decide -- for my specific use case, is the performance of the pre-trained model "good enough" based on a pre-determined definition of what good means for this task?

 ## Practical guides

 Useful resources:
 * [The Novice's LLM Training Guide (blog)](https://rentry.co/llm-training) by [Alpin Dale](https://github.com/AlpinDale)
   * A step-by-step guide to fine-tuning, LoRA, QLoRA, and more.